Jjschwartz/NetworkAttackSimulator/cyber_attack_simulator/envs/README.md

 ## Specifying an environment

 The environment is defined by:
-- number of subnets
-- how many machines on each subnet
+- number of subnets and how many machines on each subnet
-- the connectivity of each subnet (i.e. which subnets are connected to each other, which are connected to the public internet)
+- Network topology: the connectivity of each subnet (i.e. which subnets are connected to each other, which are connected to the public internet)
-- the possible services running
+- the number of services available (i.e. how many possible exploits are available)
-- the exploits - which service and their success probability
+- the list of sensitive machines and their value

 There are two options for generating a new environement: